Sheet Pan Hash Browns

 Spread the hash browns out in an even layer.
 Some overlap is gonna happen, but try to get them as even as possible.

 Here’s the important part.
 Don’t touch these while they bake.
-Don’t stir them.
+No need to stir them.
 Don’t move them around.
 Just let them bake accordingly:

 15-20 minutes on the lowest rack of your oven.
 When the edges are browning nicely they are ready for phase two.